iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-for-Azure-Storage/Azure-Blob-Storage-cheatsheet.md

 If you define more than one action on the same blob, lifecycle management applies the least expensive action to the blob.

-### add a lifecycle management policy with Azure CLI
+### Add a lifecycle management policy with Azure CLI

 ```
 az storage account management-policy create \